Mobile-First Indexing or a Whole New Google? How Shopping Might Factor Into the Larger Picture – Article 3 of 4February 16, 2018

 Understanding how voice search will be used for shopping, and how to optimize content to work well in that context is a huge topic, so we moved the details about that into a separate post, linked here.
 The essence of it is that people will search by store, by brand, and by features.
 The likelihood that the search to start with one or the other is based on the price, risk, and regularity with which the user purchases the product.
 Success in optimizing for voice search will be based on an SEO’s ability to express and manage inventory-level information about the products, to help them surface in store-specific searches, capitalize on and reinforces brand loyalty, and filter appropriately for advanced searches, based on the features of the product.

 Ultimately, voice search should make simple purchases easier and add confidence and satisfaction to more complex purchases.
-When the stakes of a purchase are higher, voice filtering and comparison could help users more accurately compare and evaluate a larger variety of options and information, actually giving them opportunity to ‘talk-through’ the complicated purchases and consider even more products and points of comparison.
+When the stakes of a purchase are higher, voice filtering and comparison could help users more accurately compare and evaluate a larger variety of options and information, actually giving them the opportunity to ‘talk-through’ the complicated purchases and consider even more products and points of comparison.
 An automated system that passes no judgment about the questions, priorities or requirements or how long you take to make a decision, which could even improve the shopping experience and level of satisfaction that some users feel with their purchase.

 Changes to Google Shopping & Google Express